alex-peck/monarch-amazon-sync/README.md

 ## Features

+- Automatically matches Amazon orders with Monarch transactions based on amounts and dates
+- Populates Monarch transaction notes with a list of item names and per-item prices
+- Handles refunds (adds the same item names to a refund transaction when a refund is made)
+- Supports gift card transactions (will match to existing Monarch transactions, does not create new transactions)
-- Checks for new Amazon purchases daily in the background and automatically syncs them to new Monarch transactions.
-NOTE: sync occurs when your browser is open
+- Performs a daily sync to pull new Amazon orders and match them to Monarch transactions (requires browser to be open)
-- Backfill past years of Amazon purchases to Monarch transaction notes
+- Supports backfilling past years of Amazon orders to existing Monarch transactions
-- Handles refunds and multi-item orders.

 ## Installation